mike-north/typescript-courses/packages/website/content/blog/intermediate-v2/01-project-setup/index.md

 ## Which of your TypeScript courses is right for me?

-I've made four TS courses for Frontend Masters so far:
+I've made six TypeScript courses for Frontend Masters so far:

 ### Core